lifthrasiir/rustlog/content/why-large.md

 ## No panic, no gain

 We are now left with libbacktrace.
-We don’t panic so we don’t need to print a backtrace, right?
+We don’t panic ourselves so we don’t need to print a backtrace, right?
 Well, we have reached a limit: libbacktrace is deeply integrated to the standard library, and the only way to avoid it is not to use libstd.
 Quite a dead end.

 But that is not the end of story.
 Panicking gives us a backtrace, but also an ability to unwind anything.
 And unwinding is supported by yet another bit of code called libunwind.
 It turns out that we *can* get rid of this by disabling unwinding.
 Put this to Cargo.toml: